Volunteers for Israel

-Volunteers for Israel (VFI) is an American non-profit organization that volunteers to do civilian work in Israel, open to both Jews and non-Jews.
+Volunteers for Israel (VFI) is an American non-profit 501(c)3 organization that volunteers to do civilian work in Israel, open to both Jews and non-Jews.
 It is most famous for doing civilian work on Israeli Defense Forces bases in partnership with Sar-El.

 The organization began in 1982, during the 1982 Lebanon War.
-VFI also partners with Birthright Israel for some of their programs, involving volunteering on the army bases as well as touring the country and getting familiar with Israeli culture and history.
+Today, VFI has evolved from its initial focus on aiding the military to providing what it calls ‘Volun-Touring’ opportunities.
+These opportunities encompass a wide range of Israel’s broad history and culture.
+Volunteers now help in hospitals, assist on farms, participate in archaeological digs, support the IDF, and engage in various other community-oriented projects as well as touring the country and getting familiar with Israeli culture and history.

+Presently VFI's six Volun-Tour programs in Israel are: VFI Mission: Feed the Soldiers;